tudat-team/tudat-space/docs/source/_src_intermediate/pygmo.rst

 decision vector which can change (evolution), the resulting fitness vector, and an unique ID to allow their tracking.
 The population is initialized starting from a specific problem to ensure that all individuals are compatible with the UDP.
 The default population size is 0; in this example, we use 1000 individuals.
-Similarly to what was done for the algorithm, since the populationinitialization is random, a seed can be passed as an optional input argument to ensure reproducibility.
+Similarly to what was done for the algorithm, since the population initialization is random, a seed can be passed as an optional input argument to ensure reproducibility.

 .. literalinclude:: ./_static/pygmo_population.py